-Dublin born Rebecca is a graduate of The Gaiety School of Acting’s Full-time actor training course.
+Dublin born Rebecca is a graduate of The Gaiety School of Acting’s Full-time actor training program.

-Other Film and Television work includes BBC 1’s Ripper Street, The History Channels Vikings (Series 1 and 5), Fastnet Films signature short for The Irish Film Board Doghouse, Tilted Pictures The First Wave and My Whole Half Life for Octagon Films.
+Film and Television work includes BBC 1’s Ripper Street, The History Channels Vikings (Series 1 and 5), Fastnet Films signature short for The Irish Film Board Doghouse, Tilted Pictures, The First Wave and My Whole Half Life for Octagon Films.

 She recently completed filming on Melmoth – a short film featuring Olwen Fouéré.

 Theatre Credits include the role of The Yellow Peril in Da (Gate Theatre), Village Wooing (Bewleys Café Theatre & Vikings Theatre), Durang Durang (Brazen Tales) Iron (The Complex) and The Kings Feet directed by Aoife Spillane Hinks for the Dublin Fringe Festival.

 Rebecca took part in Bordeaux’s first Irish Arts Festival with Village Wooing and How He Lied To Her Husband, directed by Michael James Ford.